-Did you know that the City of Lethbridge has cameras and sensors mounted by the bridge decks on Whoop-Up Drive to monitor weather conditions.
-Images (updated every 5 minutes) as well as road temperature, air temperature and wind speed information can be found below.
-This information is used by the City when adjusting the variable speed limit signs.
+We have sensors on the bridge decks on Whoop-Up Drive to monitor weather conditions and temperatures.
+Road surface temperature, air temperatures and wind speed information can be found below.
+This information is used by our winter operations staff when making decisions to adjust variable speed limit signs along Whoop-Up Drive.

 |Atmosphere data unavailable